HashviM/shop_e-commerce/README.md

-"# Tailoring & Clothing E-Commerce"
+## Tailoring & Clothing E-Commerce.
+IN PROGRESS